ChitrakCDB/Looping-Master-program/README.md

 For ex: the value is 4.5 it'll be considered as 4.

-After this I've used for loops to print the outer elements of the matrix And count is initially 1 and will gradually increase when the looos and the conditions is satisfied and increment operators starts working
+After this I've used for loops to print the outer elements of the matrix And count is initially 1 and will gradually increase when the loops and the conditions is satisfied and increment operators starts working